Candida auris

 • To increase awareness of Candida auris by public health and healthcare professionals.

-• To promote appropriate infection control interventions to prevent transmission of Candida auris within and between healthcare facilities, and between healthcare facilities and the community.
+• To promote appropriate infection control interventions to prevent transmission of Candida auris between patients in healthcare facilities and between healthcare facilities.

 • To rapidly identify Candida auris and prevent or eliminate sources or sites of ongoing transmission within Washington.